OhmniD/art-collect/README.md

 ## Future refinements/fixes

-Progress on this project was hampered by having to learn many new technologies (AWS, Tailwin, GraphQL) in the 10 days I had to build it - I hope to continue working on this, and will probably rebuild it from the ground up as I learn about each system in more depth.
+Progress on this project was hampered by having to learn many new technologies (AWS, Tailwind, GraphQL) in the 10 days I had to build it - I hope to continue working on this, and will probably rebuild it from the ground up as I learn about each system in more depth.

 Future plans include: